-Students in the high schools will have the opportunity to enroll in several different academic pathways.
+Students in high school will have the opportunity to enroll in several different academic pathways.
 Enrolling in the proper pathway should make it possible for students to work at their individual level of ability.

 The following are the approved quality points for Pitt County Schools: